JoeGandy/ShareX-Custom-Upload/README.md

 A little PHP script created for uploading custom sharex files to your own webserver

 ## Manual Download - Stable Release
-If toy would like to download the latest stable release please follow the link below
+If you would like to download the latest stable release please follow the link below
 - [Stable Release](https://github.com/JoeGandy/ShareX-Custom-Upload/releases/latest)

-Please keep in mind that the master branch may contain bugs or broken code.
-Please use the link above if you are not able to debug and correct issues in the master branch.
-Thank you.

 # Setup
 First we start by uploading the contents of the 'src' directory to the root of our website